-Third-generation or 3G mobile systems are the current generation of mobile technology supporting higher data rates and full motion video.
+Third-generation or 3G mobile systems are in the timeline of technologies for mobile communications.
+This generation supports higher data rates and full motion video.
 Mobile users are also able to access high-speed Internet of 3G-enabled networks.
 Technologies for mobile communications that gives mobile phones the capability to access the Internet is referred to as 3G or third-generation.
 These networks are able to transmit large amounts of data quickly and efficiently.
 These 3G smartphones can stream YouTube videos, make video phone calls and browse the Internet at speeds of up to 7.2 Mbps.
 Music and movies are easily downloaded from the Internet to the device.

 The International Telecommunication Union (ITU) crated an industry-wide specification for 3G networking.
 This standard, known as IMT-2000, was ratified in the year 2000.
 The main reason for the development of 3G technology was an increasing need for the capability to handle large amounts of data.
 The third-generation technology was first introduced to support the multimedia cell phone technology that is known as the smartphone.
 Increased bandwidth is one of the main features of 3G models.
 The other is the transfer rates that support Web-based applications and phone-based audio and video files.